Garri

-In the Hausa language, garri can also refer to the flour of guinea corn, maize, rice, yam, plantain and millet.
-For example, garin dawa is processed from guinea corn, garin masara and garin alkama originate from maize and wheat respectively, while garin magani is a powdery medicine.
+In the Hausa language, garri can also refer to flours made from other crops, such as guinea corn, maize, rice, yam, plantain and millet.
+For example, garin dawa is made from guinea corn, garin masara and garin alkama originate from maize and wheat respectively, while garin magani is a powdered medicine.

-Starchy flours mixed with cold or boiled water form a major part of the diet in Nigeria, Benin, Togo, Ghana, Guinea, Cameroon and Liberia.
+Flours made from starchy crops and mixed with cold or hot water form a staple part of the diet in Nigeria, Benin, Togo, Ghana, Guinea, Cameroon and Liberia.

-Cassava, the root from which garri is produced, is rich in fiber, copper and magnesium.
+Cassava, the root used to make garri, is rich in fiber, copper and magnesium.

-Garri is similar to farofa of Brazil, used in many food preparations and recipes, particularly in the state of Bahia.
+Garri is similar to farinha de mandioca from Brazil, which is used in many food preparations, including farofa, particularly in the Nordeste region.

 Preparation

-To make garri flour, cassava tubers are peeled, washed and grated or crushed to produce a mash.
-The mash can be mixed with palm oil and placed in a porous bag, which is then placed in an adjustable press machine for 1–3 hours to remove excess water.
-Once dried, it is then sieved and fried in a large clay frying pot with or without palm oil.
-The resulting dry granular garri can be stored for long periods.
-It may be pounded or ground to make a fine flour.
+To make garri flour, cassava tubers are uprooted, peeled, washed and grated or crushed to produce a mash.
+The mash can be mixed with palm oil and placed in a porous bag, which is then put under an adjustable press machine or iron presser for 1–24 hours to remove excess water.
+Once dried, it is sieved and fried in a large stainless steel frying pot or in a large aluminum frying tray, with or without palm oil.
+The resulting dry, granular garri can be stored for long periods.
+It may also be pounded or ground to make a fine flour.
 Garri comes in various consistencies, including rough, medium and smooth, which are used to prepare different foods.